matter-labs/zksync-web-era-docs/docs/tools/hardhat/getting-started.md

   // // Wait until the deposit is processed on zkSync
   // await depositHandle.wait();

   // Deploy this contract.
-The returned object will be of a `Contract` type, similarly to ones in `ethers`.
+The returned object will be of a `Contract` type, similar to ones in `ethers`.
   // `greeting` is an argument for contract constructor. const parsedFee = ethers.utils.formatEther(deploymentFee.toString());
   console.log(`The deployment is estimated to cost ${parsedFee} ETH`);